lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Composing Reactors.md

     <parameter_name> = <value>, ...
 ```

-Like the default value for parameters, `<value>` can be a numeric contant, a string enclosed in quotation marks, a time value such as `10 msec`, target-language code enclosed in `{= ... =}`, or any of the list forms described in [Expressions](/docs/handbook/expressions).
+Like the default value for parameters, `<value>` can be a numeric constant, a string enclosed in quotation marks, a time value such as `10 msec`, target-language code enclosed in `{= ... =}`, or any of the list forms described in [Expressions](/docs/handbook/expressions).

 ## Connections